MonkeeSock/DnD-Campaign-Wiki/content/Campaigns/Old Campaigns/ChroNicles.md

 draft: false
 tags:
 ---
-The ChroNicles campaign consisted of the countless adventures of [[The Bandit Bashers|/The Bandit Bashers]], who began their story in the town of Decharu, in the kingdom of Ni.
+The ChroNicles campaign consisted of the countless adventures of [[The Bandit Bashers|/The Bandit Bashers]], who began their story in the town of Decharu, in the kingdom of Ni, in [[Hen Ymorda]].

 The adventures began when The Bandit Bashers were hired to destroy a group of goblins who had taken over an abandoned watchtower on a hill near the town.
 The group accepted the job and investigated the tower, finding it at the top oh hill in the forest, surrounded by a 60 foot clearing.
 The top floor of the tower was a crumbling ruin, where a single goblin stood on watch.
 The crumbling wall of the top floor was still partly in tact, creating a blind spot for the goblin on watch.